mraimi/nlphw1/README.md

 There are two shell scripts to run:

 ./problem4_5.sh runs numbers 4 and 5.
 Two result files are generated - baseline_output is the output from question 4 and vit_output is the results from part 5.
+The trigram estimations from part 5a are dumped to a file called trigram_ests.
+Emissions from problem 4 are dumped to a file called emiss_dump.
+The new counts are printed to std out and can be piped into a file.

 ./problem6.sh runs number 6 and the results dump to vit_output.

-performs the requirements for